arquivo/arquivo404/README.md

 ```
 ### Costumizing the contents of the message

-The message displayed by Arquivo404 be configured using the `message` method.
+The message displayed by Arquivo404 can be configured using the `message` method.

 ```html
 <div id="messageDiv"></div>